Is This Why Dog the Bounty Hunter's New Show 'Dog Unleashed' Was Canceled?

 Please Read pic.twitter.com/p1iPS22n89— Unleashed Streaming Network (@Unleashed_US) April 2, 2021

+In a statement to PopCulture, CBD Global denied the allegations in the lawsuit.
+"After reviewing the Complaint, CBD Global concludes many of the allegations are unfounded," the company stated.
+"Examples are those that pertain to the alleged disputes between the Plaintiff and Duane (Dog) Chapman.
+CBD Global has no knowledge of those disputes and has never been a part of the same."

 Meanwhile, Chapman appears to have distanced himself from Unleashed.
 "Don't be fooled by knock-off brands," the reality TV star wrote.
-"Dog has nothing to do w/ unleashed but just wait for what's coming!!!!"
-PopCulture has reached out to CBD Global and Unleashed Entertainment for further comment.
+"Dog has nothing to do w/ unleashed but just wait for what's coming!!!!"0comments

 In late March, Unleashed Entertainment announced Dog Unleashed was canceled after the company "received reports of actions taken" by Chapman during production that were a "breach" of the contractual obligations.
 The company completed a "thorough investigation, including the review of hours of audio and video material," but it did not specify what the audio and video revealed.
 "We stand for equality and justice, and we will not be associated with projects that are not congruent with these values.
 Though it saddens us to part ways, we cannot in good conscience continue to work with those who do not share our values," the company's statement read.
 Unleashed's statement made no mention of the CBD Global deal Chapman struck.
 Chapman did not initially comment on the show's cancellation, instead just wiping references to it from his Instagram page.